stuckm/personalsite/src/content/posts/2020-05-13-covid-tracker.md

 template: blog-post
 title: Covid Tracker
 slug: /covid-tracker
-date: 2020-05-23 23:40
+date: 2020-11-23 12:00
 description: Covid Tracker App with React
 featuredImage: /assets/Covid Tracker.png
 ---

-This is a covid tracking project built with react.

 ## [See Live](https://stuckm.github.io/Covid-Tracker/)

-this project uses real time data to give a visual representation of how covid is effecting different countries around the world.

-This project uses data from the disease.sh api and was built using react.
+This project was a ton of fun to work on.
+I really enjoy taking raw data and finding a way to make that information accessible and easy to understand.
+All of the COVID-19 data in this project come from the disease.sh COVID-19 data API.
+The project uses this real time data to give a visual representation of how COVID-19 is affecting each country around the world.
+The project was built using React and uses several different methods of visualizing data to give the user a good picture of how each country is being affected.